gogf/gf-doc/toolchain/cli.md

     gf COMMAND [ARGUMENT] [OPTION]

 COMMAND
+    env        show current Golang environment variables
-    get        install or update GF to system in default... gen        automatically generate go files for ORM models... run        running go codes with hot-compiled-like feature... init       initialize an empty GF project at current working directory... help       show more information about a specified command pack       packing any file/directory to a resource file, or a go file build      cross-building go project for lots of platforms... docker     create a docker image for current GF project... update     update current gf binary to latest one (might need root/admin permission) install    install gf binary to system (might need root/admin permission) version    show current binary version info
+    get        install or update GF to system in default... gen        automatically generate go files for ORM models... mod        extra features for go modules...
+    run        running go codes with hot-compiled-like feature... init       initialize an empty GF project at current working directory... help       show more information about a specified command pack       packing any file/directory to a resource file, or a go file... build      cross-building go project for lots of platforms... docker     create a docker image for current GF project... swagger    swagger feature for current project...
+    update     update current gf binary to latest one (might need root/admin permission) install    install gf binary to system (might need root/admin permission) version    show current binary version info

 OPTION
-    -?,-h      show this help or detail for specified command -v,-i      show version information
+    -y         all yes for all command without prompt ask -?,-h      show this help or detail for specified command -v,-i      show version information